Mihik197/The-Odin-Project/README.md

 # The-Odin-Project

-Mini projects from the The Odin Projects.
+Mini projects from the The Odin Project.
 Still under work